Miralax Am Prep

-Miralax or the generic solution are laxatives.
+Miralax or the generic solutions are laxatives.
 The medicines will cause multiple bowel movements.
 They may cause cramps, gas or nausea.
 It may start to work in as little as 30 minutes, but it can several hours.
 You should stay within close reach of toilet facilities.
-You must take the whole mixture of the Miralax or generic solution to complete the prep.

 The day before your colonoscopy: take all your medications as scheduled.
-Mix the bottle of Miralax powder in 64 oz of a clear liquid, mix until dissolved, refrigerate
+Mix the other bottle of Miralax powder in 64 oz of a clear liquid, mix until dissolved, refrigerate.

 DO NOT CONSUME ANY SOLID FOOD OR MILK.
-You are to drink 64 oz of clear liquid over the day, at least 8-12 oz of clear liquids each hour.
+You are to drink clear liquids over the day, at least 12 oz of clear liquids each hour.
 Some of these should contain sugar, even if you are a diabetic.
 You may have gum and hard candies.
 It is best to avoid alcoholic beverages as these are dehydrating liquids.

-5 hours before your colonoscopy: Drink or sip 8oz of the Miralax or generic solution every 10-15 minutes until the remaining 32 oz of the solution is gone.
+6 hours before your colonoscopy: Drink or sip 8oz of the Miralax or generic solution every 10-15 minutes until the remaining 32 oz of the solution is gone.
 You must drink it all.
 Continue to drink clear liquids up until four hours prior to your colonoscopy.

 Please plan three hours from drop off to discharge though this estimate may vary from patient to patient.
 Every attempt is made to adhere to the schedule though there are occasions when unavoidably the schedule may run behind.
 Your patience and understanding are appreciated.